mymikemiller/agent_dart/example/README.md

    Follow instructions here:
    [https://github.com/MioQuispe/create-ic-app#get-started](https://github.com/MioQuispe/create-ic-app#get-started)

-   It will runs a example `counter` canister on your machine.
+   It will run an example `counter` canister on your machine.

    **The counter function is included `caller`, the authorization won't make difference**